fiddyschmitt/File-Tunnel/README.md

 ## How does it work?
 The program starts a TCP listener, and when a connection is received it writes the TCP data into a file.
 This same file is read by the counterpart program, which establishes a TCP connection and onforwards the TCP data.
-To avoid the shared file growing indefinitely, it is purged whenever it gets larger than 10 MB.
+To avoid the shared file growing indefinitely it is purged whenever it gets larger than 10 MB.